Section 'Sub' Navigation:

 Skaggs School of Pharmacy and Pharmaceutical Sciences

-Awards and Honors: Foreign Correspondent of the Academie Nationale d'Pharmacie (France) 2011; NIH Clinical Center Director's Award 1999 & 2003; Recognition as one of the 50 Most Influential Pharmacists (1999); Health-System Pharmacy Management Award for Chemotherapy Errors Prevention Task Force 2000; ASHP Fellow 1993.
+John W. Webb Lecture Award 2014; Foreign Correspondent of the Academie Nationale d’Pharmacie (France) 2011; NIH Clinical Center Director's Award 1999 & 2003; Recognition as one of the 50 Most Influential Pharmacists (1999); Health-System Pharmacy Management Award for Chemotherapy Errors Prevention Task Force 2000; ASHP Fellow 1993.
+ASHP Foundation Award for Excellence in Medication-Use Safety, 2014

-- NIH Principles of Clinical Pharmacology course, Health Systems course for pharmacy students (SPPS 207)
+- NIH Principles of Clinical Pharmacology course, Health Systems Pharmacy course for pharmacy students (SPPS 207)

 - Application of pharmacoeconomic benchmarking to improve quality and reduce costs.

 - Internationational leader in post-Pharm.D. residency training.
-Served on first international pharmacy residency accreditation team.
+Served on first and second international pharmacy residency accreditation teams.
+Currently a member of the International Pharmacy Residency Accreditation Commission.

 - Former Chair of the pharmacy residency accreditation body Commission on Credentialing.